 How high our threshold is varies from person to person.
 The higher your threshold, the more comfortable you are with being uncomfortable.
 However, there are steps you can take to make stepping outside your comfort zone easier regardless of your natural comfort level.

-But this is why I am doing it.
-How on earth can I expect clients, staff and my family to change and try different things, if I am not changing myself.
+But this is why I constantly make myself uncomfortable.
+As how on earth can I expect clients, staff and my family to change and try different things, if I am not changing myself.
 I have witnessed so many clients give on their bodys, their chronic pain and their weight over the last two years.

 You see we all want the best out of life but in many different ways.
 This may be your body, your garden, your business, your car, your house, your lifestyle, your holidays…..When we make a purchase of anything material or we receive a therapy or eat a meal or drink, we receive instant gratification.